Ben-Edwards44/Ascii-Rasterizer/README.md

 ![Spinning cube](./images/cube.gif)

-*I definitely did not choose ASCII art because I have not learned any graphics libraries in go...*
+*I definitely did not choose ASCII art because I haven't yet learned how to use any graphics libraries in go...*